smith7800/haxor/doc/technical-details.md

-StartCOIN [START] Technical Details
+haxor [START] Technical Details
 ===================================

-This document outlines the technical implementation details for StartCOIN.
+This document outlines the technical implementation details for haxor.
 It should be of use to advanced users and developers.

 Specifications
 --------------